symbol-systems/iq/README.md

-# IQ — Knowledge Execution for Cognitive AI
+# IQ — A Cognitive Operating System for AI

 IQ is a runtime platform that turns structured knowledge and AI into executable, stateful workflows.
 It connects your data, your tools, and your reasoning in one coherent system — without rewriting integration logic every time something changes.